Honeywell Aerospace: Runway safety

 Honeywell's Runway Awareness and Advisory System (RAAS) was first approved by the FAA in 2004.
 The basic RAAS system issues audible alerts based on an aircraft's position on the ground in respect to runways.
 SmartRunway and SmartLanding are added to RAAS to add audible and text alert to the horizontal situation indicator (HSI) to indicate problems like a poor landing configuration or coming in too fast.
 In 2009 the FAA approved the first GPS-based ground navigation service with Honeywell's Smartpath Landing System.
 Honeywell engineers are also developing an airport maps application that will display the plane's position on a runway map, runway and taxi navigation, show other traffic and highlight taxi route issues by air traffic control.

-In early 2012 Honeywell engineer and Corporate Fellow Don Bateman was awarded the National Medal of Technology by President Barack Obama.
+In early 2012 Honeywell engineer and Corporate Fellow Don Bateman was awarded the National Medal of Technology by President Obama.
 Bateman is the inventor or co-inventor in more than 50 US and 90 foreign patents.
-His group has created safety systems that have become commonplace in aviation, such as the enhanced ground proximity warnings system (EGPWS), the runway awareness advisory system (RAAS), and the stable approach monitor.
-They're also working on a wake turbulence encounter system as part of the NextGen initiative.
+His group has created safety systems that have become commonplace in aviation, such as the enhanced ground proximity warning system (EGPWS), RAAS, and the stable approach monitor.
+They are also working on a wake turbulence encounter system as part of the NextGen initiative.